What is a wet signature, and are electronic signatures better?

 What are the disadvantages of collecting wet signatures?

-Although wet signatures have been used as the primary way of signing contracts for many years, it does have some significant disadvantages:
+Although wet signatures, meaning physically signed with ink on paper documents, have been used as the primary way of signing contracts for many years, it does have some significant disadvantages:

 - You depend on delivery services and couriers and must work within their collection and delivery timeframes, including on weekends and public holidays.

-- Printing and sending the documents to the various signers costs more.
+- Printing and sending the paper documents to the various signers costs more.

 - It is a hassle to have to scan the signed documents for record-keeping

 - It is not environmentally friendly, especially if you are signing one original document for each party to the contract

 These disadvantages of physical handwritten signatures became even more apparent during the pandemic when getting everyone in the same room to sign contracts was impossible.
 As a result, the adoption of electronic and digital signatures was accelerated across many organisations, and there was a greater appreciation of the benefits of electronic signatures.

 Understanding the benefits of electronic signatures is often viewed through the lens of the disadvantages of wet signatures: